Carphophis: Behavior

 Worm snakes are fossorial snakes, and spend the vast majority of their time buried in loose, rocky soil, or under forest leaf litter.
-They are abundant within their range, but rarely seen due to their secretive nature.
+They predominantly reside in cool, moist soils next to streams, hilly woodlands, pine forest stands, partially grassy woodsides, and farmland bordering woodlands.
+These species have fairly small home ranges (253 square meters) and the daily activity is from 3-6pm.
+It was seen that most periods of activity were for less than 12 hours, while the periods of inactivity can range from a few minutes to over two weeks.
+Worm snakes are abundant within their ranges, but rarely seen due to their secretive nature.
+Studies have shown that if these species are displaced, there is no homing ability that is exhibited.

 Reproduction

-Little is known about their mating habits, but breeding likely occurs in early spring.
+Little is known about the mating habits of worm snakes, but breeding likely occurs in early spring.
 The eggs are laid in early summer.
 Clutch size is normally two to five eggs, and hatching takes place in August or September.
 Hatchlings range in size from 7 to 12 cm (about 3-5 inches).
+The young can mature within three years.

 Diet

-Worm snakes eat almost entirely earthworms, but they will also consume soft-bodied insects.
+Worm snakes eat almost entirely earthworms, and other annelids.
+Studies have shown that they have consumed soft-bodied insects and other invertebrate prey.

 Predation

-They are a common food source for ophiophagous snake species, such as the coral snakes, Micrurus fulvius and Micrurus tener, in areas in which they are sympatric.
+Worm snakes are a common food source for ophiophagous snake species, such as the coral snakes, Micrurus fulvius and Micrurus tener, in areas in which they are sympatric.
+They can also be threatened by opossums, shrews, and moles, as well as birds.